F

 An Overview of Cost of Living in South Lake Tahoe, CA

-If affordability is among your top priorities when searching for a new place to live, this area may not be the ideal fit, as the cost of living in South Lake Tahoe is among the most expensive in the United States.
-Just a minority of areas exhibit a cost of living at least 20% higher than the national average, and unfortunately, South Lake Tahoe falls into this category, which may not align with your goal of finding a budget-friendly living environment.
+The cost of living in South Lake Tahoe is among the highest in the country, making it a very expensive place to live.
+Only a small fraction of regions boast a cost of living that is at least 20% higher than the national average, and regrettably, South Lake Tahoe falls into this category, which may not be suitable for those seeking an economically favorable living environment.

 What Do Locals Say About the Cost of Living in South Lake Tahoe?